All About The Fairways

 early 80's he returned to the stage with a one man band for a short while.
 These days,

-he manages the affairs of Brendan Grace, Scottish vocalist
+he was managing the affairs of Brendan Grace until he passed

 from his home in Ballina. |